 1. Heat a large pot over medium heat.
 Fry the bacon in the pot for about ten minutes.
 It should produce a lot of grease.
 Add the lard and, as soon as it melts, add the oil.

 4. Remove the pork from the oil and drain it in a colander for five minutes.
-Then transfer it to a large cutting board and separate the meat from the bone using a meat cleaver (if you don't have a cleaver, use a kitchen knife).
+Transfer it to a large cutting board and separate the meat from the bone using a meat cleaver.
+(If you don't have a cleaver, use a kitchen knife.)

 5. Chop the pork, including the fat and rind, into small pieces.
-Season it with a little salt and distribute it on the tortillas with a little diced onion, nothing more!
+Season it with a little salt and distribute it on the tortillas with a little diced onion, and nothing more.

 Buy Salt & Silver by Johannes Riffelmacher and Thomas Kosikowski.